-Ever wonder how we make your action figures?
-Take a peek into our Brooklyn design studio and see how we turn an idea into the tiny but powerful action figure that arrives at your door.
-There are two major steps in creating an action figure: design and production.
-In this post, we’ll talk about our design process.
-Get ready to geek out with us!
+Peek into our Brooklyn design studio to see how we create the miniature but powerful action figure that arrives at your door.
+There are two major steps that go into creating our figures: design and production.
+We'll walk through both in this post – get ready to geek out with us!

-From there we put together a creative brief and send it over to our sculptor friend Mike Leavitt in Seattle.
-He's the artist behind our entire line of Real Life Action Figures, and his name is on the back of every action figure package we make.
-He starts with a simple sketch and moves on to several rounds of intricate sculptures art directed by our product team in Brooklyn.
+From there, we put together a creative brief and send it over to our best sculptor friend (everyone needs one), Mike Leavitt in Seattle.
+He's the artist behind our entire line of Real Life Action Figures, and his name is on the package of every single action figure package we make.
+He starts with a simple sketch and moves on to several rounds of intricate sculptures art-directed by our product team in Brooklyn.

-When the final sculpt is finished, we send it over to our factory in China.
-There they make a 3D scan and perform several revisions until our product team agrees that everything feels and looks right.
-Sometimes the factory paints the final prototype and sometimes we do it in-house
+When the final sculpt of the action figure is complete, we send it over to our factory in China.
+A small mom-and-pop owned business, we've worked with them as long as we've been making action figures.
+They're a fantastic partner and we make sure to visit at least once a year.
+They produce a 3D scan and perform several revisions until our product team agrees that everything looks and feels good.
+Sometimes the factory paints the final prototype and sometimes we do it in-house.